enginechronos/chronos-engine/README.md

 Instead of NPCs forgetting everything between sessions, Chronos lets them **remember events and react consistently over time.**

+# Overview

+Chronos is like a "Magic Heart" for video games.
+Usually, characters in games are like actors who forget their lines as soon as you turn the game off.
+Chronos gives them a forever memory.
+If you trick a guard today, he will remember you and be suspicious when you log in tomorrow.
+You just plug Chronos into any game, and the world starts to learn, grow, and react to you just like a living person would.

 ---

 ## What Chronos Does